Aslemammad/Bitcoin-Warner/README.md

 ## Use

-To run the project from the command line, go to the dist folder and type the following:
+To run the project from the command line, go to the <b>dist</b> folder and type the following:

 ```